Jenny Aitchison: 2025: Minister for Roads and Minister for Regional Transport

-On the 17th March, 2025, Aitchison was sworn in as Minister for Roads and Minister for Regional Transport.
+On 17 March 2025, Aitchison was sworn in as Minister for Roads and Minister for Regional Transport.
 As Minister for Roads, Aitchison has prioritised road safety.

 Personal life

 In 1997, Aitchison met her husband, Robert, and relocated to Walcha, a small town in the New England Tableland.
 In 1999, her family was honoured with an Australia Day award for their contribution to tourism in Walcha.
 The following year, in 2000, Aitchison moved to Maitland with six-week-old son Joshua.

 During 2010, Jenny faced significant health challenges, including the discovery of the BRCA2 gene mutation, which increased her risk of developing breast cancer.
 She underwent a double mastectomy and the removal of both ovaries, entering surgical menopause.
-In February of 2025, Aitchison joined James O'Doherty from the Daily Telegraph for a 'High Steaks' interview where among other things, she revealed her "humiliating" phobia of dogs.
+In February 2025, Aitchison joined James O'Doherty from the Daily Telegraph for a 'High Steaks' interview where among other things, she revealed her "humiliating" phobia of dogs.